First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 • the level(s) of the environmental contaminant(s) of concern in different media (food, water, soil or air)

-• human exposure routes (dietary surveys and water consumption surveys for ingestion, frequency of recreational water exposure (for example, swimming), for dermal contact and inhalation, frequency and duration that people spend at home for radon exposure assessment, etc.)
+• Human exposure routes (dietary surveys and water consumption surveys for ingestion, frequency of recreational water exposure (for example, swimming), for dermal contact and inhalation, frequency and duration that people spend at home for radon exposure assessment, and so forth.)

 3. be achievable within 2 years